This week concludes a 2-week engineering sprint. You can check out last week’s update for recent updates on community and communications.

 This teams current charter is to build a Zcash reference wallet.
 Deliverables will be a series of MVPs where Android is the first target platform.

-We’re hiring an IT Operations Engineer!
+Finally, we’re hiring an IT Operations Engineer!

 That’s all for this week! :zcash: